georchestra/georchestra/console/README.md

 While `mvn test` will run the unit tests but not the integration tests, `mvn verify` (or any goal past that, like `mvn install`) is used to run (also) integration tests.

 A convenient `skipUT` property was added to allow ignoring the unit tests and to run only the integration tests. e.g.:
 `mvn -DskipUT=true verify`.
-The standard `-DskipTests` flag can't be used becuase it will make maven also ignore the integration tests.
+The standard `-DskipTests` flag can't be used because it will make maven also ignore the integration tests.

 Integration test sources and resources are under `src/it/java` and `src/it/resources` respectively, and follow the convention of calling test classes `**IT.java`.